bc

 Blurb

-When Noel spots a young man in the park watching her making snow angels, she feels shy, but something tells her to speak to him.
+When Noelle spots a young man in the park watching her making snow angels, she feels shy, but something tells her to speak to him.
 She found herself drawn to him in a way she hadn't been in the past.
-Alex and Noel spend the whole day having winter fun.
+Alex and Noelle spend the whole day having winter fun.
 She has to constantly explain the games they play in the park to him.
 It was as though he has never played in the snow before.

 -

 When night falls, he explains that he has to go, but he's had the most amazing day of his whole life.
-They kiss before he leaves, Noel's first kiss.
+They kiss before he leaves, Noelle's first kiss.
 It was everything she had ever imagined, and she floats off never expecting to see the young man again.

 -